-The Group is exposed to displaced commercial risk in the event of having unrestricted investment accounts (URIA) profit rates that are lower than market rates, thus putting the Bank in risk of paying URIA account holders from shareholder funds to cover the profit volatility risk.
-ASBB has mitigated this risk through the set up of an investment risk reserve that will be used in case of a drop in URIA profit rates.
+The Group is exposed to displaced commercial risk in the event of having Equity of investment accounts (EOIA) profit rates that are lower than market rates, thus putting the Group in risk of paying EOIA account holders from shareholder funds to cover the profit volatility risk.
+ASBB has mitigated this risk through the set up of an investment risk reserve that will be used in case of a drop in EOIA profit rates.
 The reserve is funded from the excess returns during periods of high profit returns in order to normalize profit rate drops that can arise.